Become the Go-To Clinician for Older Adults

 Build a specialty that sets you apart — and serves the clients who need you most.

-➤ How do I navigate adult children pushing for control when my client is clear about wanting autonomy?
+➤ How do you navigate adult children pushing for more control while your client insists on independence?

-➤ What does depression, trauma, or substance use actually look like in late life — and how does good therapy need to adapt?
+➤ What does depression, trauma, or substance use look like in late life—and how should psychotherapy adapt?

-➤ How do I support someone through retirement, chronic illness, or the loss of a lifelong partner?
+➤ How do you support clients through retirement, chronic illness, or the loss of a lifelong partner?

-➤ When the focus shifts to end of life — what does psychotherapy that truly honors dignity, meaning, and choice look like?
+➤ And when the focus shifts to end of life, what frameworks exist for psychotherapy that honors dignity, meaning, and choice?

-➤ Older adults navigating life's most profound transitions without the support they deserve.
+➤ Clients navigating life’s biggest transitions without adequate support increasing loneliness.

 By 2034, adults 65+ will outnumber children.
-The demand is already here.
+The demand is here.
+The question is: will you be ready?

 You don’t have to wonder, guess, or go it alone.